maddiethedinosaur/funnydiehaha/Central Book + Related Wishlist.md

 ### Communism

 * [For Communism](http://www.leftcom.org/en/store) by the Internationalist Communist Tendency
-* [Platform of the Committee of Intesa 1925](http://www.leftcom.org/en/store) by the Internationalist Communist Tendency
 * [Platform of the Internationalist Communist Tendency](http://www.leftcom.org/en/store) by the Internationalist Communist Tendency

 ### Falsifiers, Oppurtinists, Splits and Debates